dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 #### 📜 **SQL Script:** `02.
 Vendor Analysis.sql`

-The next phase of the analysis focused on Bibitor’s key relationships with its vendors and suppliers.
-This comprehensive evaluation aimed to provide a 360-degree view of vendor performance — identifying top suppliers, assessing shipping cost efficiency, and measuring profitability contributions from each vendor’s products.
+The next phase of our analysis focused on Bibitor’s key relationships with its vendors and suppliers.
+Our goal was to get a complete, 360-degree view of vendor performance.
+This meant identifying our top suppliers, evaluating how efficient their shipping costs were, and measuring the profit each vendor's products brought in.

 ## 🔑 Key Objectives:
-- **Top Vendor identification:** Which vendors rank highest by total purchase spend, sales generated, and quantity purchased?
+- **Top Vendor identification:** Which vendors rank highest by total purchase spend, sales generated, and quantity of products we purchased from them?
 - **Item-level sales performance:** What are the best-selling products supplied by each vendor?
-- **Freight cost insights:** How significant are shipping costs relative to purchase value for each vendor?
+- **Freight cost insights:** How significant are shipping costs compared to the purchase value for each vendor?
-- **Profitability assessment:** What is the gross margin achieved from products supplied by each vendor, highlighting their true profit contribution?
+- **Profitability assessment:** What gross margin is generated from products supplied by each vendor, revealing their true profit contribution?
-- **Temporal trends:** How do purchase and sales volumes vary over time, indicating seasonality or growth patterns?
+- **Temporal trends:** How do purchase and sales volumes change over time, and how can this help us spot seasonality or growth patterns?

 ## 🔍 A glimpse into the Code:
 The first step involved compiling a comprehensive list of unique vendors by combining purchase and invoice data, yielding a total of **128 distinct suppliers**.